 • Brominated flame retardants (BFRs) – Hasbro does not use BFR chemicals in our products.
 Instead, we design our products to pass regulatory flammability requirements without the use of BFRs.

-• Polyvinyl Chloride (PVC) –When assessing alternate materials for use in our products, including potential alternates to PVC, we must balance a myriad of factors including cost effectiveness, consumer value, play experience, and compliance with our stringent quality and safety standards.
-Our packaging, however, does not use PVC: for environmental reasons, PVC was removed from our packaging in 2013.
+• Polyvinyl Chloride (PVC) – When assessing alternate materials for use in our products, including potential alternates to PVC, we must balance a myriad of factors including cost effectiveness, consumer value, play experience, and compliance with our stringent quality and safety standards.
+Our packaging, however, does not use PVC; PVC was removed from our packaging in 2013.

 Hasbro monitors and complies with all global regulations that limit and restrict chemical usage including the U.S. Consumer Product Safety Improvement Act (CPSIA), U.S. Federal Hazardous Substances Act (FHSA), European Toy Safety Directive (TSD), and REACH, RoHS and CLP regulations.
 In addition to these global regulations, Hasbro also complies with various U.S. state chemical laws and reporting requirements.